+Relevance: Relevant

-Evaluation Parameters Met?
+Evaluation Parame ters Met?

-Process:

-There is a system to allow early information sharing (i.e., within appropriate timeframes to avoid negative consequences) between States in case of adverse environmental effects from one State.
+allow early information sharing (i.e., within appropriate timeframes to avoid negative consequences) se of adverse environmental effects from one State. <

-✓

 Oil spills: The Pacific States - British Columbia Oil Spill Task Force has been in place since 1989, formed in the wake of a 1988 oil spill off the Washington coast to which agencies were unequipped and unprepared to respond.
 The task force brought together Washington, Oregon, California, Alaska, British Columbia and Hawaii to fulfill the mandates of the Oil Pollution Act of 1990 in their jurisdictions.
 Now, they have proactive spill response times, enhanced funding for equipment and training, geographic risk assessments, insurance requirements for oil shippers, emergency tug programs, and partnerships with the U.S. Coast Guard.
 The Task Force produces annual reports which include, prevention, preparedness, response and communication updates as well as jurisdictional reviews of the US members' states and British Columbia (Oil Spill Task Force 2022).